dougeby/IntuneDocs/intune/reports-proc-data-rest.md

 # Get data from the Intune Data Warehouse API with a REST client

 You can access the Intune Data Warehouse data model through RESTful endpoints.
 To gain access to your data, your client must authorize with Microsoft Azure Active Directory (Azure AD) using OAuth 2.0.
-First set up a native app in Azure and grant permissions to the Intune Data Warehouse API.
+To enable access, first set up a native app in Azure and grant permissions to the Microsoft Intune API.
 Your local client gets authorization, and then the client can communicate with the Data Warehouse endpoints through the native app.

-In this topic we will look at using both Postman, a general-purpose REST tool, and creating an [HTTP client in C#](#Create-a-REST-client-(C#)-to-get-data-from-the-Intune-Data-Warehouse) to retrieve data form the data warehouse.
-For more information about Postman, see the [Postman](https://www.getpostman.com) site.

 The steps to set up a client to get data from the  Data Warehouse API require you to:

 1. Create a client app as a native app in Azure
-3. Grant the client app access to the web app
+3. Grant the client app access to the Microsoft Intune API
-3. Create a REST client to get the data
+3. Create a local REST client to get the data

 Use the following steps to learn how to authorize and use Postman as a client.
 Postman is a commonly used tool troubleshooting and developing REST clients to work with APIs.
+For more information about Postman, see the [Postman](https://www.getpostman.com) site.
 This topic also includes a C# code sample.
 The sample provides an example for authorizing a client and getting data from the API.
+In this topic we will look at using both Postman, a general-purpose REST tool, and creating an [HTTP client in C#](#Create-a-REST-client-(C#)-to-get-data-from-the-Intune-Data-Warehouse) to retrieve data form the data warehouse.

 ## Create a native app in Azure

 Create a native app in Azure.
 This native app is the client app.
 The client running on your local machine references the Intune Data Warehouse API when the local client requests credentials.

+1. Sign in to the Azure portal for your tenant.
+Choose **Azure Active Directory** > **App Registrations** to open the **App registrations** blade.
-1. Click **New app registration**.
+2. Click **New app registration**.
-2. Type the app details.
+3. Type the app details.
     -  Type a friendly name, such as Intune Data Warehouse Client, for the **Name**.
     -  Select **Native** for the **Application type**.
     -  Type a URL for the **Sign-on URL**.
 The Sign-on URL will depend on the specific scenario, however if you plan on using Postman, type
      `https://www.getpostman.com/oauth2/callback`.
 You will use the callback for client authentication step when authenticating to Azure AD.
-3. Click **Create**.
+4. Click **Create**.

      ![Intune Data Warehouse API](media\reports-get_rest_data_client_overview.png)